 (Post updated from one entitled “It’s not ‘age discrimination.’
 You’re the ‘adultier adult’.” from May 2018)

-I’m in the process of being rather unceremoniously pushed out of my current job of many years.
+I’m in the process of being rather unceremoniously pushed out of my current job for many years.
 I have NOT been fired.
 There has been NO layoff.
-I’ve just been instructed along with a few others to find a new position, because our project is ending.
+I’ve just been instructed along with a few others to find a new position because our project is ending.
 I’m viewing this as an opportunity to finally make the transition I’ve been wanting to make for a long time.
 In doing so, I’ve been warned repeatedly that I’m up against a seemingly hopeless cultural phenomenon known as “age discrimination,” and I’m coming to terms with the best way to deal with it.

 Becoming a “Senior Citizen”

 Some of my earliest memories involve hearing my grandmother angrily telling someone at the utility company customer service department, or the fast-food drive-thru, or the social security administration, “I’m a SENIOR CITIZEN!” and then she would proceed to tell them why they should fix whatever was broken.
 In Grandma’s defense, she had a lot of responsibility, and a lot of problems to deal with, and sometimes that “senior citizen” card was the only one she had left to play.
-That was the 1970s, and she had grown up in a rural area, and in an era where her options for a career choices were limited.
+That was the 1970s, and she had grown up in a rural area, and in an era where her options for career choices were limited.
 She was spunky, smart, and always ready to learn new things.
 I’ve often wondered how her life would have been different if she’d lived in a more metropolitan area, or if she had lived long enough to experience the Internet.

 But that was then, and this is now.
 The world has changed, but people have not.
 The “young people” of Grandma’s day – the ones she needed a little respect from – were the “baby boomers.”
 Nearly 50 years later, that generation is now crying “Age discrimination!” the same way Grandma used to cry “I’m a senior citizen!”
 It’s the same game, but the players have changed.
 Now, the “millennials” are the ones who don’t respect their elders.